What can we expect from Mary Meeker’s 2018 Internet Trends Report

-One of the world’s top internet and media commentators and a partner at US investment firm KCPB, Mary Meeker’s yearly Internet Trends presentation – regarded as the tech industry’s State of the Nation - will again be eagerly devoured this May by investors, industry and key players.
+One of the world’s top internet and media commentators, and a partner at US investment firm KCPB, Mary Meeker has released her yearly Internet Trends presentation – regarded as the tech industry’s State of the Nation.
+It will again be eagerly devoured this May by investors, industry and key players.
 Her Code Conference sessions are seen as world class analysis and influence in how investors – including her own firm – decide whom to back.

 She believes that there are seismic changes afoot in how we consume media and that those of us in western economies should spend more time watching developments and media habits in places like China where private tech companies are driving China’s wealth creation and changing the digital landscape.